 Indulge in a collection of dishes from regional China at The Chinese Library in Tai Kwun and fall in love with the flavourful delights and exceptional design

-From wonderful Beijing-inspired cuisine at Hutong to slick Japanese at Armani/Aqua and stunning harbour views on the Aqua Luna, Aqua Restaurant Group really knows how to curate unique experiences that are deeply rooted in their surroundings.
+From wonderful Beijing-inspired cuisine at Hutong to slick Japanese and Italian at Aqua and stunning harbour views on the Aqua Luna, Aqua Restaurant Group really knows how to curate unique experiences that are deeply rooted in their surroundings.
 So we went over to The Chinese Library, part of the group’s trio of openings in Tai Kwun, to check out the design and the dining options at the restaurant that highlights a selection of regional Chinese dishes, from Cantonese to Sichuan and beyond.

 Refined grandeur at The Chinese Library